 - Repeat steps 2-5 from above until you've added all of your accounts.

-Outlook also lets you add a storage account.
-This means you can log in to your favorite third-party cloud storage solution (OneDrive, Dropbox, Box, or Google Drive) to send files directly in your emails.
+Not only you'll learn how to set up third-party email apps on iPhone, but with Outlook, you can also set up and add a storage account.
+This means you can log in to your favorite third-party Cloud storage solution (OneDrive, Dropbox, Box, or Google Drive) to send files directly in your emails.

 How to set up your email in Edison Mail